typelevel/cats/docs/src/main/tut/jump_start_guide.md

 `obj.asRight` is `Right(obj)`, `obj.asLeft` is `Left(obj)`.
 In both cases the type of returned value is widened from `Right` or `Left` to `Either`.
-Just as was the case with `.some`, these helpers are handy to combine with `.asFuture` to improve the readability of unit tests:
+Just as was the case with `.some`, these helpers are handy to combine with `.asFuture` to improve readability:

 ```tut:silent
 import cats.syntax.either._